 Meanwhile, Wyoming Republican Party National Comitteewoman Nina Webber bested Cody Mayor Matt Hall in what was initially an extremely tight race for House District 24.
 In early and absentee voting, Hall led by six votes, or not quite 0.6%, but Webber ultimately took the contest with 1,405 votes (52.9%) to Hall's 1,233 (46.4%).

-Within Park County's results, challenger Tom Olmstead finished well ahead of Sen. Ed Cooper in Senate District 20 and House District 28 Rep. John Winter defeated Kevin Skates, but the final results hinge on ballots cast across multiple counties.
+Within Park County's results, challenger Tom Olmstead finished well ahead of Sen. Ed Cooper in Senate District 20 and House District 28 Rep. John Winter defeated Kevin Skates, but the final results hinged on ballots cast across multiple counties.
+While Winter advanced toward reelection , so did Cooper, who was boosted by a dominant showing in his home base of Washakie County.

 As for a six-way race for two Park County Commission seats, former Cody school board member Kelly Simone topped the field with 3,898 votes.
 Also advancing to the general election and toward reelection was Commissioner Scott Mangold, who picked up 3,270 votes.
 Trailing them were Karin Richard (2,432 votes), JP Jones (2,039), Casey Edwards (1,955) and Tanner Beemer (850).